matt-nolan11/EGR557-Spring-2022.github.io/assignment-1-research-question.md

 different motion at the end effector.
 The aforementioned "minimal change" would be preferably automated and would react to a certain trigger switch which may or may not be remotely activated.
-This change in output can be, but not limited to, a change in length of the links or by folding on a different crease/axis as compared to the initial configuration.
+This change in output will focus on tuning the thickness of the end effector to adjust its stiffness.

 <u>Tractability: (Viraj)</u> We have reserved the entire project to just
 achieve the above mechanism and are not necessarily promising to build a